Vic Gov QR code Service

 UX and UI approach

-Creating user flows and forms in Miro as proposed for Salesforce forms and portal for the required workflow(s).
+Created user flows and forms in Miro for Salesforce forms and portal workflows

-Converting the Miro UX forms to Lightning web components in Sketch and combining with Ripple Design system style guide.
+Converted Miro UX forms to Lightning web components in Sketch; Combined with Ripple Design System

-Developers creating custom components for Salesforce (where required) and contributing to Ripple design system
+Used custom components for Salesforce where required, contributing to Ripple design system

 Designing content for emails, websites.